h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 The contents of the User-Password field MUST be at least one octet in length, and MUST NOT be more than 128 octets in length.
 This limitation is maintained from {{RFC2865, Section 5.2}} for compatibility with historic transports.

 Note that the User-Password attribute is not of data type 'text'.
 The original reason in {{RFC2865}} was because the attribute was encoded as an opaque and obfuscated binary blob.
-We maintain that data type here, even though the attribute is no longer obfuscated.
+This document does not change the data type of User-Password, even though the attribute is no longer obfuscated.
 The contents of the User-Password attribute do not have to be printable text, or UTF-8 data as per the definition of the 'text' data type in {{RFC8044, Section 3.4}}.

 However, implementations should be aware that passwords are often printable text, and where the passwords are printable text, it can be useful to store and display them as printable text.
 Where implementations can process non-printable data in the 'text' data type, they MAY use the data type 'text' for User-Password.